Moazzam9/BCS-010-QUIZ3/README.md

-# Java Program Branch
+# Python Program Branch

-This branch contains a simple Java program and Jenkins pipeline configuration.
+This branch contains a simple Python program and Jenkins pipeline configuration.